 When to see: Present year round, far fewer from mid-December till March as most migrate south.
 Common from Mid-March into November.

-Where: Unlike the larger the large, similar appearing Caspian Tern, Royal Terns can be found only in coastal saltwater areas.
+Where: Unlike the larger similar appearing Caspian Tern, Royal Terns can be found only in coastal saltwater areas.
 During the right time of the year, they can be seen from all three Ocracoke ferries.
 They fly just off the shore line, over the village and back and forth from the sound to the beach and will perch on pilings in the water.

 (audio provided courtesy of OhioLINK Digital Resource Commons)

 Royal Terns do not currently nest on Ocracoke.
 They do nest in colonies on nearby uninhabited Big Foot island and North Rock island that are in the Pamlico Sound.
 Big Foot Island had more than 7200 nest sites in 2014.